Lanchu2hen9/CCLanchuBlog/posts/fifth-blog-post.md

 **Challenge/Adversary:**
 Our shared challenge is finding structure in the everyday chaos of daily life.
 As woman in her twenties, which is a period of time often marked as a liminal transitional period, where you're techinically an adult legally speaking, but you're still figuring out wtf you should do with your life.
 Waves for me represent a calming force in this transitional period of my life.

+# Task 2:

+**Please expand on your discussions from homework: 2a to explain how your chosen kindred spirit may understand or relate to the visual, sonic, and interactive elements of your AT1 idea.
+Please use embedded p5 sketches to help explain your ideas.**
+Honestly for the sonic part, I might just use ambient background pond/waves sounds.
+That or I am not going to use that much sounds at all for the background.

 [^1]: Artistic Yapping at its finest Tom.
 I hope you appreciate my blog and footnotes.
 [^2]: As in both fun to play with and cute to look at.
 "Cute" is the definition of easily commercialised, and commodified.